Report card raps Australian efforts to improve reef water quality

 Miles said the rate of progress between 2013 and 2014 towards the state and federal governments' water quality improvement targets had slowed dramatically.
 However, there had been some recovery of coral and seagrass in one catchment area where discharges had dropped.

-Australia has targeted farmers to try to change the way they use fertiliser and pesticides to curb run-off into coastal waters and limit damage to coral and seagrass.
+Australia has targeted farmers to try to change the way they use fertilizer and pesticides to curb run-off into coastal waters and limit damage to coral and seagrass.

 "Being in the tropics with cyclones and the rest adds complexity, but we still need to do more," said Roger Shaw, chairman of the Great Barrier Reef Science Panel, who put the report card together.